-Meditation is an ancient tradition that dates back thousands of years, practiced in all cultures around the world today.
+What meditation is might be different for each person.
+But, generally speaking it’s an ancient tradition that dates back thousands of years, practiced in all cultures around the world today.
 The word “meditation” is derived from the Latin term “meditatum”, meaning “to ponder”.
 When scholars look into the origins of meditation, ancient texts and artifacts reveal a strong presence of this discipline in the East.
 In fact, findings of this practice are commonly associated with the teachings of Buddhism, emphasizing spiritual awakening and enlightenment.
 Although the practice stems from several religious teachings, the goal is less geared toward faith and more toward achieving inner harmony.
 Mediation aims to induce a heightened state of awareness, create a sense of calm and peace, and develop a healthy sense of perspective.
-So, why does meditation work and how is it helpful?
+So, why does this practice work and how is it helpful?
 Specifically, what happens to our brains when we meditate?
 Let’s take a closer look at how meditation affects the brain.

 What Is Meditation?